-Services that are covered for you What you must pay when you get these services You pay 45% coinsurance for each Medicare-covered group therapy visit.
+Services that are covered for you What you must pay when you get these services You pay a \$35 copay for each Medicare-covered group visit.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Prior authorization is required and is the In-Network You pay a \$325 copay for surgery in an outpatient hospital.
+Prior authorization is required and is the responsibility of your physician.
+In-Network and Out-of-Network You pay a \$300 copay for surgery in an outpatient hospital.
 There is \$50 copay for minor surgical and other procedures in an outpatient hospital.
 You pay a \$250 copay for surgery in an ASC.
 There is \$50 copay for minor surgical procedures in an ASC.
-Out-of-Network responsibility of your physician.
-You pay a 45% coinsurance for services in an outpatient hospital.
-You pay a 45% coinsurance for services in an ASC.
-Over-the-Counter Items Over-the-counter (OTC) benefits are provided via a Your benefit is \$100 per quarter (every 3 months) for eligible OTC items.
+Over-the-Counter Items Over-the-counter (OTC) benefits are provided via a pre-paid debit card.
 You can shop online, by phone, or in participating retailers.
-Your benefit will carryover each benefit period until the end of the calendar year.
 Non-eligible items such as cosmetics and food supplements are not allowed by Medicare under the OTC benefit.
 You must use a participating retail location for in-store purchases.
-You may also contact Nations Deposits for help.
 You may also contact Nations Benefits for help ordering by phone at 1-877-208-2596 (TTY: 711) 24x7x365 or online at http://bluekc.nationsbenefits.com/ and order items shipped to your home.
+Your benefit is \$500 per year for eligible OTC items.
+Your benefit ends at the end of the calendar year.
+Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health In-Network and Out-of-Network You pay a \$50 copay per day for each partial hospitalization.